otwcode/otwarchive/.github/ISSUE_TEMPLATE.md

 # We do not use GitHub for issues!

 Please do not create issues here.
-OTW volunteers create agreed issues in our [JIRA issue tracker](https://otwarchive.atlassian.net) - please see below if you want to report a bug.
+OTW volunteers create approved issues in our [JIRA issue tracker](https://otwarchive.atlassian.net) - please see below if you want to report a bug.

 ## To get help or report a bug